Click Fraud Definition

 1. High CTR, Zero Conversions

-Red Flag: Campaign shows 8%+ CTR but <0.5% conversion rate
+Red Flag: Campaign shows 8%+ CTR but <0.5% conversion rate Diagnosis: Bots are clicking but not converting (they can't buy) Action: Segment by device, location, hour—isolate the pattern

 2. Traffic from Untargeted Locations

-Red Flag: Clicks from countries/cities you don't target or operate in
+Red Flag: Clicks from countries/cities you don't target or operate in Diagnosis: Geo-spoofing or VPN traffic Action: Exclude these regions in Google Ads settings

 3. Abnormal Time Patterns

-Red Flag: Traffic spikes at 2-4 AM or perfectly regular intervals (every 5 min)
+Red Flag: Traffic spikes at 2-4 AM or perfectly regular intervals (every 5 min) Diagnosis: Bots running on automated schedules Action: Analyze hourly performance; reduce bids during suspicious hours

 4. Same IP, Multiple Clicks

-Action: Block IP (though 80% of fraud uses unique IPs, so limited effectiveness)
+Red Flag: Single IP generates 10+ clicks in one day Diagnosis: Manual competitor fraud or simple bot Action: Block IP (though 80% of fraud uses unique IPs, so limited effectiveness)

 5. Ultra-Short Session Duration

-Red Flag: Avg session <5 seconds, 95%+ bounce rate
+Red Flag: Avg session <5 seconds, 95%+ bounce rate Diagnosis: Bot clicks then immediately exits Action: Cross-reference GCLID with Analytics; request Google refund

 6. Unknown Demographics Spike

-Red Flag: Sudden traffic increase from "Unknown" age/gender/audience segments
+Red Flag: Sudden traffic increase from "Unknown" age/gender/audience segments Diagnosis: Bots lack long-term browsing history to be profiled Action: Add negative audience targeting for "Unknown" segments

 7. Budget Exhaustion Pattern

-Red Flag: Daily budget depleted by 10 AM every day, then crickets
+Red Flag: Daily budget depleted by 10 AM every day, then crickets Diagnosis: Coordinated attack to remove you from auction Action: Increase budget temporarily to see if pattern continues; implement fraud protection

-Analysis Required
+Analysis required

 Input your campaign details to reveal potential exposure.